chicio/module-federation-react-example/README.md

 ### Try it!

-To try the example contained in this repository you just need to ru the following commands from the root folder.
+To try the example contained in this repository you just need to run the following commands from the root folder.

 ```bash
 npm install